 See your doctor immediately or go to the emergency room if you have any of the following signs and symptoms, which may indicate other, more serious medical problems:

-Although much about the cause of migraines isn't understood, genetics and environmental factors seem to both play a role.
+Although much about the cause of migraines isn't understood, genetics and environmental factors appear to play a role.

 Serotonin levels drop during migraine attacks.
-This may trigger your trigeminal system to release substances called neuropeptides, which travel to your brain's outer covering (meninges).
+This may cause your trigeminal system to release substances called neuropeptides, which travel to your brain's outer covering (meninges).
 The result is headache pain.

 Migraine headache triggers